ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Quit
 ```

-This will generate a `hardhat.config.js` file for us, which is where we’ll specify all of the setup for our project (on step 13).
+This will generate a `hardhat.config.js` file in the project.
+We'll use this later in the tutorial to specify the setup for our project.

 ### Step 9: Add project folders {#step-9-add-project-folders}

-To keep our project organized we’ll create two new folders.
-Navigate to the root directory of your `hello-world` project in your command line and type:
+To keep the project organized, let's create two new folders.
+In the command line, navigate to the root directory of your `hello-world` project and type:

 ```
 mkdir contracts